 Keep it consistent.

 Swapping out colors and fonts often can confuse consumers, which isn’t ideal when a new roof company is working to establish itself.
-Choose fonts and colors--and then stick to them.
-Websites like Color Picker, HTML Color Codes, and others can help you nail down exact colors that you can share with web designers, printers, etc.
+Choose fonts and colors—and then stick to them.
+Websites like Color Picker, HTML Color Codes, and others can help you nail down exact colors that you can share with web designers, printers, etc to confirm consistency on your roofing marketing materials and more.

 Unbog your brain with a simple mood board.
 These are NOT just for high end designers working on a new fashion line or DIY show fans dreaming of a new kitchen!
-Collecting pictures or words that reflect the ideas you want in a logo can help you generate design ideas.
+Collecting pictures or words that reflect the ideas you want to portray can help you generate roofing logo design ideas.

 Your mood board can be as low key as collecting images or sketches in a discount store folder or as high tech as keeping a digital version on Pinterest or a mood board app.